 I’m glad to hear that there were no serious injuries.
 If you have been charged with Careless Driving under section 130 of the Highway Traffic Act, you are facing a potential 6 demerit point penalty if you are convicted.
 Generally a Careless Driving conviction will also have a large impact to your insurance rate and could result in having to seek out high risk insurance coverage.

 Highway Traffic Act section 130 states:

-While a Careless Driving ticket will generally not result in a licence suspension being issued by the court, that does not mean that you will not end up having your licence suspended.
+While a Careless Driving ticket will generally not result in a license suspension being issued by the court, that does not mean that you will not end up having your license suspended.
 6 demerit points are a lot of demerit points.
-If you are a novice driver, any conviction for a single offence carrying 4 or more demerit points will result in a suspension of your licence.
-If you have a full licence but have prior demerit points active, you may accumulate enough demerit points to result in an MTO interview or automatic licence suspension.
+If you are a novice driver, any conviction for a single offence carrying 4 or more demerit points will result in a suspension of your license.
+If you have a full license but have prior demerit points active, you may accumulate enough demerit points to result in an MTO interview or automatic license suspension.

 I would be happy to review these issues with you in more detail, but will need to speak with you directly to get more information.
 We offer a no-cost initial review of matters and can at a bare minimum provide you with some basic information to help you make an informed decision about what you wish to do with your ticket.

 Have You Been Charged With Careless Driving In Ontario?

 If you’ve been charged with careless driving in Ontario you should contact us as soon as possible.
 We have skill and experience in helping drivers just like you respond to accusations of careless driving and provide free, confidential consultations to empower you to fight your charges.
 We help drivers throughout Ontario including Cambridge, Georgetown, London, Windsor and from our home office in Kitchener.
 Contact us online or call us directly at 1.844.647.6869 or text us a copy of your ticket to 226-240-2480.